If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 5. Navigation, Internal Linking & Breadcrumbs

 The breadcrumbs are useful for navigation aid in the user interface.
-People can know where they are on-site by indicating their location hierarchy in a visual aid and helps in smooth navigation.
+People can know where they are on-site by indicating their location hierarchy in a visual aid which helps in smooth navigation.

 You should make sure that your website is crawlable by users as well as search engine spiders without any difficulty.
 The site menus, clickable logo, hyperlinked images, etc. other means of navigation and internal linking will help you here.